vinfreecs/genga/Documentation.md

     .

 ##The full collision output file: OutCollison.dat
-This file is only written when the def_StopAtCollision argument is set to 1.
+This file is only written when the `Stop at Collision` argument is set to 1.
 This file contains the coordinates of all the bodies at the collision time of two individual bodies.
-The output time can be moved before the actual collision with the def_CollTshift argument.
-When this argument is larger than 1.0, then the coordinates are reported at the time whe the separation between the two bodies was def_CollTshift times the planetary radii.
+The output time can be moved before the actual collision with the `Collision Time Shift` argument.
+When this argument is larger than 1.0, then the coordinates are reported at the time when the separation between the two bodies was `Collision Time Shift` times the planetary radii.

 ## The ejection file Ejections<name>.dat